tweedegolf/file-bundle/README.md

 - redux-logger
 - superagent

 The scss file that is provided extends the Bootstrap 3 framework.
 The Bootstrap javascript components are not required.
-Also font awesome icons are used.
+Also font-awesome icons are used.

 ## Architecture